AlexWaygood/typeshed-stats/examples/example.md

 ### Statistics on the annotations in typeshed's stubs for `SQLAlchemy`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 2,117
+    - Annotated parameters: 2,150
-    - Unannotated parameters: 7,007
+    - Unannotated parameters: 6,974
     - Explicit `Any` parameters: 67
     - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 1,141
 - Returns:
-    - Annotated returns: 2,115
+    - Annotated returns: 2,117
-    - Unannotated returns: 3,317
+    - Unannotated returns: 3,315
     - Explicit `Any` returns: 23
     - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables: